KrivanRaulAdrian/KrivanRaulAdrian/README.md

 <a href="https://app.daily.dev/KrivanRaul"><img aling="right" src="https://api.daily.dev/devcards/222ea73a547541168812f68a28aeb9c8.png?r=3le" width="400" alt="Krivan Raul's Dev Card"/></a>

-I have one year of experience working as a user support specialist.
-I'm a student at Jagaad Academy and have been focusing on Backend development with PHP, Symfony, MySQL, and Object-Oriented Programming.

 - Currently, I'm looking for an opportunity to work as a junior developer. 💻 🐘
 - How to contact me: [LinkedIn](https://www.linkedin.com/in/raul-krivan-257025244/) | [Email](mailto:krivanrauladrian@gmail.com)  📫
 - Current location: Cluj, Romania 📌